1–A QUICK START GUIDE TO READING TAROT

 Ask yourself:

-What seems to be happening in this scene?
+• What is happening in this scene?

-Where is the energy—movement, stillness, conflict, openness?
+• Where is the energy—movement, stillness, conflict, openness?

 Just you and the image.